RSBAC Handbook

 How to translate the protection you need into RSBAC models ?

-We can start by defining the policy1) into two distinct base categories and the extra logging category:
+We can start by defining the policy1) into four distinct base categories:

 Protection of the base system is necessary in any configuration.
 To say it straight, it partially depends on the services your system is going to run.
 However, we should cover most common aspects.